dynaconf/dynaconf/docs/index.md

     ```

-> ℹ️ You can define custom environment using the name you want
+> ℹ️ You can define a custom environment using the name you want
 `[default]` and `[global]` are the only environments that are special.
 You can for example name it `[testing]` or `[anything]`